Formatting Image - Ignore Formatting Image - Ignore

 People and Family Words in Korean

-If you'll be talking to people in Korean, then it would probably be useful to know how to address people.
+It's always useful to know the correct words for addressing people when you're speaking Korean.
 That's where this page comes in.
 It gives the Korean to English translations for several kinds of people and family words.

-First up you will find some general people words, then you can learn how to say mother, father, grandmother, and grandfather.
+First up you will find some general people words, then you can learn how to say mother, father, grandmother, and grandfather in Korean.
 After this is a section with words referring to brothers and sisters in Korean and then sections for school and hospital personnel.
+There's also a section for addressing senior and junior people at school, work, or clubs.

 Korean People and Family Words: